 Connecticut Real Estate Purchase Agreement

-Do Sellers in Connecticut Have to Disclose Property Defects?
+Do Sellers in Connecticut Have To Disclose Property Defects?

 Required Seller Disclosures in Connecticut

-• Lead-Based Paint Disclosure.
-Any home that was constructed earlier than 1978 must come with a disclosure upon the transfer of the property that includes any data concerning the presence of lead on the premises as well as educational materials that communicate the risks involved with coming into contact with the harmful substance.
+• Lead-Based Paint Disclosure: Any home constructed earlier than 1978 must come with a disclosure upon the transfer of the property which includes any information about the presence of lead on the premises, as well as educational materials that communicate the health risks associated with lead exposure.